ZJU-IVI/ContourPose/README.md

 ## Installation

-We are still finishing the project and we will open source it as soon as possible 2022.06.07
+We will open source as soon as possible